 The University of Greenwich has provided career-orientated programmes for over 100 years.
 In addition to the theoretical and practical learning from the programme, the MBA benefits from attracting participants from many countries across the globe, all with their own business and cultural experiences.
 This provides a unique opportunity for students to understand business from a truly international perspective and to forge long-lasting business relationships, and friendships, with other participants globally.

 ERCI runs its classes on a lecture-tutorial system.
 The average teacher-student ratio for lectures and tutorials are as follows:

-Students undertaking the MBA International Business (Tourism & Hospitality Management) programme will be expected to complete 9 modules of academic study (including a 10,000 word Masters thesis), as part of the academic and professional requirements of this course.
+Students undertaking the MBA International Business (Tourism & Hospitality Management) (TEACH-OUT BY JAN 2024) programme will be expected to complete 9 modules of academic study (including a 10,000 word Masters thesis), as part of the academic and professional requirements of this course.

 This programme is available in full and part time modes, and will take 18 months to complete.
 Students will attend 3 semesters of academic study, and are expected to complete between 45 credits to 60 credits each semester.
 Full-time students will attend class